nesfit/Lemmiwinks/README.md

 In master branch is currently not working version of Lemmiwings.

+The dev branch is used to push broken code, which is under development.

 The old-state branch consists of old WPD scrip.

 ## Docker Configuration